gristlabs/grist-help/help/examples/2020-10-print-labels.md

 double-check that you don't have any settings that would change the scaling, and check Print Preview before printing.
 If there is a scale set, it should be "100%", and options such as "Ignore Scaling and Shrink to Fit Page Width" should be off.

+## Further Customization

+This feature is built using [Custom Widgets](../widget-custom.md).
+It allows you, or a third-party developer, to customize it further using HTML, CSS, and Javascript.
+For interested developers, the code for this widget is available at <https://github.com/gristlabs/grist-widget/tree/master/printlabels>.

 <span class="screenshot-large">*![Enjoy Label](/examples/images/2020-10-print-labels/enjoy-label.png)*</span>
 {: .screenshot-half }